MrcSnm/bindbc-cimgui/README.md

 > VERY BIG SPOILER ALERT!
 > The generator for this is NOT fully automatic and will not work for newer version of imgui.
 > REGENERATE THE BINDINGS AT YOUR OWN RISK, you will likely have to do a lot of work to make it work.
+> There is a helper script `regenerate.d` for doing this, which you may want to use.

 I made this binding with [bindbc-generator](https://github.com/MrcSnm/bindbc-generator) with some additional things that cimgui needs, found at `source/bindbc/cimgui/additional.d`.
-The only other dub package which provides ImGui bindings is [DerelicImGui](https://github.com/extrawurst/DerelictImgui), but it is pretty old, so I made this repo that I'll be supporting for my game engine [HipremeEngine](https://github.com/MrcSnm/HipremeEngine).
+The only other dub package which provides ImGui bindings is [DerelictImGui](https://github.com/extrawurst/DerelictImgui), but it is pretty old, so I made this repo that I'll be supporting for my game engine [HipremeEngine](https://github.com/MrcSnm/HipremeEngine).

 The docking and master branch are both supported.
 Docking can be enabled via `CIMGUI_VIEWPORT_BRANCH` version definition.